Sometimes when creating text you need to handle plurals correctly. The IF function makes it easy.

 Using numbers in automated text sentences can be frustrating.
 Typically you don’t want to display decimals, but you do want to use the comma format.

 There can be times when identifying the current or a specific column letter reference is useful.
+Check out the comments for a shorter formula – thanks Batuque.

 If you want to place a note inside an Excel formula you can use an old function that is, in most cases, redundant.
 The N function was used in early spreadsheets, but is hardly ever used in modern formula.